OLIPLICHE/Math-Magicians/README.md

 ## Math-Magicians
-In this project of the Math Magicians application, I set up the environment and tools needed to develop a React application.
+In this project of the Math Magicians application, I set up the environment and tools needed to develop a React application, I develop just the UI of the calculator.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).